CV tips

 1. Start with your personal details

-2. Write a concise, powerful profile summary
+2. Write a concise, powerful profile sketch

 3. List your work experience in chronological order